Cheltenham Champion Chase Betting Offers

 Key Cheltenham Champion Hurdle betting trends

-Once you’ve placed your Champion Chase bets, you’ll no doubt want to watch the race play out.
-As the Champion Chase is one of the Cheltenham Festival’s feature races, it’ll be screened on ITV.
+Once your Champion Chase bets are placed, you’ll want to watch the action unfold.
+As one of the Festival’s headline races, it will be broadcast live on ITV.

 Cheltenham Champion Chase FAQs

-Energumene was the Champion Chase winner in 2022, finishing eight and a half lengths clear of Funambule Sivola in second.
-Both horses are set to line-up for the Champion Chase again in 2023.
+Captain Guinness was the Champion Chase winner in 2024, finishing 1½ lengths clear of Gentleman De Mee in second.
+Both horses are set to line-up for the Champion Chase again in 2025, although the odds suggest neither will feature prominently.

 What time is the Champion Chase at Cheltenham?